 Meghan Breen focuses her practice on complex commercial litigation in state and federal courts.
-She represents clients from a variety of industries defending against complex products liability theories, including novel theories of public nuisance, aggregated proof, risk contribution, and conspiracy.
-Meghan's current practice involves coordinating strategies among joint defendants, acting as liaison counsel for industry groups, and working with experts in medical, technical, and historical fields.
+She represents clients from a variety of industries, including energy, construction, pharmaceuticals, and coatings.
+She has years of experience defending manufacturers against complex products liability theories, including novel theories of public nuisance, aggregated proof, risk contribution, and conspiracy.
+Meghan's current practice involves coordinating among joint defendants, developing robust protection strategies for nationwide cases, and working with experts in medical, technical, environmental, and historical fields.

 While in law school, Meghan was one of six students selected for the inaugural semester of the Appellate Courts Immersion Clinic, a full-time appellate advocacy clinic devoted to public interest litigation.
-Meghan assisted clinic clients by drafting merits briefs and amicus curiae briefs filed in the U.S. Courts of Appeals for the Third and Fourth Circuits and the U.S. Supreme Court.
-In 2018, Meghan clerked for then-Presiding Justice David E. Nahmias of the Georgia Supreme Court.
+Meghan assisted clinic clients by drafting merits and amicus briefs filed in the U.S. Courts of Appeals for the Third and Fourth Circuits and the U.S. Supreme Court.

 Esperienze